-Audiences watch it on social networks and gaming sites as much as they are viewing it on subscription-based platforms.
-Worldwide, people even prefer social networks for streamed content over platforms such as Netflix.
-It also still has room for newcomers — even some very popular platforms are just now joining the game.
+The booming live streaming technology offers so much more than just immediate communication with the viewers.
+Audiences watch live streams on social networks and gaming sites as much as they are viewing it on subscription-based platforms.
+Consumers don’t think TV is essential anymore.
+Only 42% of people still have their cable subscription to watch TV.
+Live streaming also has room for newcomers — some very popular platforms are just now joining the game.

 The best way to take advantage of the things that make live streaming great is to stream to multiple platforms at the same time.
 When it comes to multistreaming, there is no better solution than Restream.io.
 Here are seven main reasons you need to use Restream for your next multistream.

 1. You can go live in minutes

 Live streaming is all about breaking down barriers.
 You don’t need to have a production company to create and broadcast your live show.
 You don’t even need to have any professional-grade gear to be able to stream online — you can start live streaming with nothing but your webcam.
 Thanks to Restream, you don’t even have to live stream to one website at a time, because you can multistream.

 But we’ve gone a step further in making multistreaming simpler and more accessible.
 Thanks to our Restream Studio, you can start live streaming to multiple websites in minutes with nothing but your browser and a webcam.
 And that’s not even the best part.
 With Restream Studio you get: